wp-plugins/pricing-deals-for-woocommerce/readme.txt

 == Changelog ==

+= 1.0.6 - 2014-5-10 =
+* Enhancement - VAT pricing uses regular_price first, but if empty, looks at _price.

 = 1.0.5 - 2014-5-08 =
 * Fix -VAT inclusive for Cart pricing
 * Fix -Warnings and move vtprd_debug_options to functions